 We often take our heating and cooling units for granted.
 The furnace is tucked away in the basement, and the central air conditioner hums away outside.
 We assume these units will work season after season, year after year — and they will, as long as we do a bit of maintenance.

-Here are the six steps to take to prepare your central A/C unit for winter:
+Shop-O-Rama recommends the following six steps to take to prepare your central A/C unit for winter:

 Step 1: Turn off the power to the unit.
 This may seem obvious, but it’s vital to make sure that no one gets hurt.
 Typically, central A/C unit power supplies are located in an exterior power circuit box mounted to the side of your home.
 Lift the cover on this box and slip the switch to the ‘off’ position.
 Remember to close the lid.
 While turning the power off will prevent serious injury, it also prevents the unit from accidentally turning on because someone pressed the wrong function on the thermostat, or from turning on during an unseasonably warm winter day.